 5. Join the PinkWeek experience of Ljubljana and Slovenia

 PinkWeek, a combination of a package tour and an exclusive event, is organized annually by the Imperial travel agency, whose owners, partners both in business and life, offer LGBT visitors and their friends a unique experience including Slovenia's major attractions, culinary delights, and lively entertainment.
-This year's PinkWeek will take place from 26 to 29 May.
 Make sure not to miss its major highlight, the Dragon's Ball equality dance, set to be held on the last Saturday in May.

 6. Get to know Ljubljana's strong LGBT rights movement